EPFLRocketTeam/ert_rag/README.md

 is currently sufficient for the first version.

-A distributed vector database may become useful later, but is not necessary just because the project is an AI project.
+A distributed vector database may become useful later, but is not necessary simply because the project is an AI project.

 ---